 Seafloor habitats in the broad Santa Barbara Channel region consist of significant amounts of soft, unconsolidated sediment interspersed with isolated areas of rocky habitat that support kelp-forest communities in the nearshore and rocky-reef communities in deeper water.
-The potential marine benthic habitat types mapped in the Offshore of Gaviota map area are directly related to its Quaternary geologic history, geomorphology, and active sedimentary processes.
+The potential marine benthic habitat types mapped in the Offshore of Point Conception map area are directly related to its Quaternary geologic history, geomorphology, and active sedimentary processes.
 These potential habitats lie primarily within the Shelf (continental shelf) but also partly within the Flank (basin flank or continental slope) megahabitats of Greene and others (2007).
 The fairly homogeneous seafloor of sediment and low-relief bedrock provides characteristic habitat for groundfish, crabs, shrimp, and other marine benthic organisms, and the bedrock outcrops are potential benthic habitats for rockfish (Sebastes spp.) and other groundfish that forage and seek refuge in such habitats.
 In addition, several areas of smooth sediment that form nearshore terraces that have relatively steep, smooth fronts may provide interfaces attractive to certain species of groundfish.
-Below the steep shelf break, within the basin flank or continental slope megahabitat, the seafloor is composed of soft, unconsolidated sediment interrupted by the heads of several submarine canyons and rills, some bedrock exposures, and small carbonate mounds associated with asphalt mounds and pockmarks.
-The steep shelf break and carbonate mounds are also good potential habitat for rockfish.
-The map area includes the relatively small (5.2 km2) Kashtayit State Marine Conservation Area (fig. 1-2), which largely occupies the inner part of the Gaviota sediment bar.
+Below the steep shelf break, within the basin flank or continental slope megahabitat, the seafloor is composed of soft, unconsolidated sediment interrupted by the heads of several submarine canyons, gullies, and rills; this steep relief also provides good potential habitat for rockfish.
+The map area includes the large (58.3 km2) Point Conception State Marine Reserve (fig. 1-2).